makinacorpus/php-layout/README.md

 ## Render the layout

-Before initializint the type handlers, we will first create the containers type handlers: containers are the basis of the grid and are responsible for the vertical and horizontal layout management.
+Before initializing the type handlers, we will first create the containers type handlers: containers are the basis of the grid and are responsible for the vertical and horizontal layout management.